2025 West Coast Conference baseball tournament

 The 2025 West Coast Conference baseball tournament was held from May 21 through 24 at Las Vegas Ballpark in Las Vegas, Nevada.
-The top six regular season finishers of the conference's nine teams will meet in the tournament, with the top 2 teams receiving a bye to the double-elimination rounds.
+The top six regular season finishers of the conference's nine teams met in the tournament, with the top 2 teams receiving a bye to the double-elimination rounds.
 The tournament winner, the St. Mary's Gaels, earned the league's automatic bid to the 2025 NCAA Division I baseball tournament.

 Seeding and format

 The top six finishers of the league's nine teams qualify for the conference tournament.
 Teams are seeded based on conference winning percentage, with the first tiebreaker being head-to-head record.